EspenTeigen/Kuka-KR-C4-commissioning/README.md

 File descriptions:
                   Kuka_robot_project_twinsafe_modbus.sln is the TwinCAT/TwinSAFE project file.
 It also contains a small PLC-program that                     communicates with a robotiq FT300 sensor over Modbus RTU.

+                  RobotlabConfigKuka.wvs is the config file that is used to configure the robot with IO and FSoE.